 When making peanut butter cookie dough, you needn’t worry about ingredient order, mixing speeds, temperature, or times.
-You aren’t going to bake the cookie dough, so you can say, “Nanny nanny poo poo,” to the laws of baking chemistry – just mix and eat!
+You aren’t going to bake the cookie dough, so you can disregard all that you’ve learned about baking chemistry – just mix and eat!

 Peanut Butter Cookie Dough That’s Safe to Eat

 - 1/2 cup peanut butter chunky or smooth will both work, so pick your favorite kind

 - 1/4 cup brown sugar